 DR/DROM: Dark romance (Romance with dark and undertones and/or trauma.
 Usually spicy.)

-EW: Edelweiss (another site that provides digital review copies).
+EW: Edelweiss (another site that provides digital review copies)

 Fan Girling: Going crazy when you meet your favorite author in person, chat with them online, or when they reply to a comment you made.

-FB: Facebook.
+FB: Facebook

-FF: Fan Fiction OR Female Female
+FF: Female Female

 Finished Copy/FC: The book in its final, published form.